About Manual CPC bidding

-With cost-per-click (CPC) bidding, you can set a maximum price on the cost of someone clicking on your AdWords ads.
+With Manual Cost-Per-Click (CPC) bidding, you can set a maximum price on the cost of someone clicking on your AdWords ads.
 You can get good value with this bidding method because you pay only when a viewer is interested enough to click your ad and learn more.

 Think about billboards: Advertisers pay for billboard space based on how many people might see their ad as they drive by, whether those people actually notice the ad or not.

 Internet ads are different: With AdWords CPC bidding, you only pay for Google's "billboard space" when you know users saw your ad and were motivated enough to click.
-If 100 people view your ad and three click it, you pay for the three clicks, not for the other 97 views.
+If 100 people view your ad and three click it, you pay for the 3 clicks, not for the other 97 views.

 For CPC bidding campaigns, you set a maximum cost-per-click bid - or simply "max.
 CPC" - that's the highest amount that you're willing to pay for a click on your ad (unless you're setting bid adjustments, or using Enhanced CPC).

-If you think it's worth 25 cents to have someone visit your website, you can set $0.25 as your max.
+If you think it's worth US$.25 to have someone visit your website, you can set US$0.25 as your max.
 CPC.
-You'll pay a maximum of $0.25 when a person reads your ad and clicks it, and you pay nothing if they don't click.
+You'll pay a maximum of US$0.25 when a person reads your ad and clicks it, and you pay nothing if they don't click.

 Often you'll pay less than your max.
 CPC because with the AdWords auction, the most you'll pay is what's minimally required to hold your ad position and any ad formats shown with your ad, such as sitelinks.
 Read the section below on actual CPC to learn more about the final amount you're charged for a click.